OSGConnect/tutorial-organizing/README.md

 	$ ./wordcount.py Alice_in_Wonderland.txt

 Try running the command to see what the output is for the script.
+Once you have done that delete the output file created (`rm counts.Alice_in_Wonderland.txt`).

 We want to run this script on all the books we have copies of.